 You and Seymour and perhaps Miller and a few of the others of us who are opening up the problem of the peace conference might do well to keep in touch with each other, and to try to bring it about that the historiographical development of the problem of the Peace Conference is not hampered by the injection of false and misleading issues, as has been the case with the Kriegsschuldfrage.12

-The men he mentions, Baker, Charles Seymour (head of the library at Yale), and David Hunter Miller, were all very much senior to himself, and were participants in the American team in Paris.
+The men he mentions, Baker, Charles Seymour (head of the library at Yale), and David Hunter Miller, were all very much senior to himself, and were members of the American team in Paris in 1919.
 To place himself among them as an equal was to stake a claim to a higher position than he had yet earned in academia.
 The review article “Ten Years of Peace Conference History” which he had mailed to Schmitt from Rome in August, and which would appear in the Journal of Modern History in December, was strong enough to establish him as an independent and fresh voice in this new field; whereof more in the next installment of this series.

 I recall that while I was Reference Librarian of the Hoover War Library you were good enough to permit the photostating of a Peace Conference document then in your possession.
 The photostat copy was then placed under restriction in the Hoover War Library, and I believe the restriction may have extended to the point that possession thereof was not to be acknowledged by the Library.13